5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	- [**itlwm**](https://github.com/OpenIntelWireless/itlwm): Kext for Intel WiFi Cards.
 Use instead of `AirportBrcmFixup`if you don't use a Broadcom WiFi Card
 	- [**IntelBluetoothFirmware**](https://github.com/OpenIntelWireless/IntelBluetoothFirmware): Kext for Intel Bluetooth Cards.
 Use instead of `BrcmPatchRam` and Plugins if you don't use a Broadcom BT Card
 	- [**NoTouchID**](https://github.com/al3xtjames/NoTouchID): only required for macOS 10.13 and 10.14 so the boot process won't stall while checking for a Touch ID sensor.
-	- [**Feature Unlock**](https://github.com/acidanthera/FeatureUnlock): Unlocks additional features like Sidecar, NighShift, Airplay, etc.
+	- [**Feature Unlock**](https://github.com/acidanthera/FeatureUnlock): Unlocks additional features like Sidecar, AirPlay to Mac and Continuity Camera.

 12. **Increase Max Backlight Brightness Level** (optional):
 	- Add boot-arg `applbkl=0` for increased maximum brightness of the display as defined in `SSDT-PNLF.aml` instead of letting Whatevergreen handle it.
 Also available as device property (see Whatevergreen documentation for details).